apachecn/apachecn-algo-zh/README.md

 - Follow up solutions
 - Unsubmitted questions

-Feel free to get our [PR template](https://github.com/apachecn/awesome-leetcode/blob/master/docs/Leetcode_Solutions/Python/001._two_sum.md)
+Feel free to get our [Pull Request template/模版](https://github.com/apachecn/awesome-leetcode/blob/master/docs/Leetcode_Solutions/Python/001._two_sum.md)

 If you are a newbie of Git, please check this [tutorial](https://github.com/apachecn/kaggle/tree/dev/docs/GitHub) we have made.